Chocolate with Nuts: Plot

 SpongeBob accidentally receives Squidward's Fancy Living Digest magazine in the mail, inspiring him and Patrick to become entrepreneurs.
 At Patrick's suggestion, they become door-to-door chocolate bar salesmen.
 Their first customer repeatedly and maniacally screams "Chocolate!" at the pair and chases them.
 Successive attempts to sell also end in failure; one fish cons SpongeBob and Patrick into buying individual bar-carrying bags, then bags to carry those, while another loses patience after SpongeBob fails to provide a bar, which was lost in the bags.

 After initially disastrous results, the two try using flattery.
 However, this is unsuccessful, ending in Patrick buying pictures of a customer as an overweight child, as is Patrick's attempt to focus, creeping out a potential customer.
 A billboard inspires them to "stretch the truth", which is successful when they convince elderly fish Mary and her even older mother, who has shriveled to an eyeless head and a spine, that it grants immortality.
-The lying continues, but they lose their profit after "helping" a seriously injured fish, who turns out to be the same con artist from before, by buying his chocolate.
+The lying continues, but they lose their profit after "helping" a seriously injured fish — who is, in reality, the same con artist from earlier — by buying his chocolate.
 The first customer catches up to SpongeBob and Patrick and reveals his sanity when he offers to buy all the chocolate they have.
 They use the money to rent out a fancy restaurant, allowing access only to themselves and their dates: Mary and her mother.